 A. Layout & Design

-A great layout and design shows organisation.
-It also improves ease of reading and encourages your readers to read the newsletter for longer.
+A great layout and design show organization.
+It also improves the ease of reading and encourages your readers to read the newsletter for longer.

 In addition, Harvard Business Review found that …